 Recent research is showing that when age and origin of an instrument are unknown, tonal quality and playability are not defined by old vs new but plain and simple-quality.
 In fact the newer instruments on whole are out performing the classics!
 See article below.

 Susan Scott, violist, holds a Bachelor of Music from the University of Wisconsin, and Master of Music, Viola Performance, from Ohio University.
 She is a free-lance performer in the Twin Cities, performing at various venues throughout the area.
-Currently, Susan is the violist with the Evergreen String Quartet and the String Studio Specialist for the Minnesota Youth Symphonies.
 Susan has performed with many orchestras including the Charleston Symphony, Springfield Symphony, Duluth-Superior Symphony, Traverse City Symphony, Interlochen Chamber Orchestra and as principal violist of the Civic Orchestra of Minneapolis.
 From 1982-2012, Susan was an Orchestra Instructor for grades 4-12 in the Roseville Area Schools and Co-Coordinator of Elementary Instrumental Music for 11 years.
+She is President of Scott Studios, Inc.